Steven-Dawson18/american-ale-house/TESTING.md

 * Durning testing of the coupon I found that the coupon would be added if it existed but if an incorrect coupon was input that would throw an error.
 To solve this I reverted back to a function based view from the class based view.
 * During exploratiory testing a user found that the Favourites page had layout issues with product cards being really small whan only one product there.
 They also found that with more than one product card on a small screen meant that the cards overlapped the footer.
 This was an easy fix, adjusting the favourites.html template.
 * During exploratiory testing a user found that the Page title of the Contact page had far to much space around it which pushed the page content quite far down the page.
 This has been fixed by moving the block page header out and above the block content.
 This was an error during the creation of the page.
+*  During exploratiory testing a user found that they could enter a rating below 0 and above 5 Ihave fixed this by adding validation in to the forms.py file.
+* During exploratiory testing a user found that the sign up page overlapped the footer on the smallest screens like an IPhone SE.
+This has been resolved by removing the h-100 class from the allauth base.html container.

 ### Known issues